 - Guelder Rose is usually planted as bare root plants from November through to March.

-- If planting into a native mixed hedge, plants can be planted 3 or 4 plants per metre in a single or at a frequency of 5 plants per metre in a staggered double row.
+- If planted into a native mixed hedge, plants can be planted 3 or 4 plants per meter in a single or at a frequency of 5 plants per meter in a staggered double row.

 - Pants are usually 2-3ft in height.
-Once planted, and if the area will be maintained clean and free from weeds, the plants can be pruned down to 12 inches in height.
-This will encourage bushiness in the plants.
+Once planted, and if the area is maintained clean and free from weeds, the plants can be pruned down to 12 inches in height.
+This will encourage business in the plants.
 The area must be kept clean and free from weeds though, as weeds will be competition for the nutrients in the ground.
 Once growth in the Spring comes, the plant will begin growing and produce a thick, bushy hedge.